Frankfurter Löwen: Gamblers & Knights

 The Gamblers advanced in 1991 to Germany's 2nd division central conference (2.
 Bundesliga Mitte), which they won in 1993.
 They were not promoted to first league, though, due to having fielded an ineligible player.
-As the Frankfurt Galaxy of the WLAF had caused a Football boom in Frankfurt an Germany from 1991 to 1992, but the NFL-backed league did not play in 1993 and 1994, some entrepreneurs and clubs founded the semi-pro Football League of Europe in 1994.
-The Gamblers gambled on that league and skipped another season in the German minor league.
+As the Frankfurt Galaxy of the WLAF had caused a Football boom in Frankfurt an Germany from 1991 to 1992, but the NFL-backed league did not play in 1993 and 1994, some entrepreneurs and clubs founded the Football League of Europe in 1994.
+The Gamblers gambled on that league and skipped another season in the German league.
 The team won 2 of 9 games in the FLE Central Conference under Head coach Tracy A. Holland, and had been spared a trip to Helsinki for the 10th game.

 At the end of 1994, the club was bankrupt and formally dissolved to get rid of the debt.
 With Frankfurt being the banking center of Germany and maybe of continental Europe, and apparently some surplus money to spend, the players and managers gambled again.
 They formed the Frankfurt Knights and tried another season in the FLE, with the same result at the end of 1995.

 By 1995, the Frankfurt Galaxy had returned, and the former World League was now the NFL Europe.
 That league was popular in Germany, were eventually 5 of 6 teams were placed, but no amateur football team established itself in Frankfurt itself.

 In 2007, new NFL commissioner Roger Goodell discontinued the NFL Europe and thus the Frankfurt Galaxy.
 Soon, fans founded Frankfurt Universe to continue as an amateur Football club, hoping to take over name, brand etc. from the Galaxy.
 By 2016, they had advanced to the top German Football League, finishing second in the southern conference.